 The best part of smoothies is how easy they are to make.
 Most people can handle tossing fruits and vegetables into a blender.
 Make sure to actually measure the greens.
-I like to use the coconut milk from a can because I think it has the best flavor but you can use it from a carton if you want to.
+I like to use coconut milk from a can because I think it has the best flavor but you can use it from a carton if you want to.
 The avocado is my secret ingredient.
 It helps keep things from separating and makes it smooth and creamy without any weird avocado taste.
-I had a couple drops of essential oil to make it refreshing and to add flavor too.
+I add a couple drops of essential oil to make it refreshing and to add flavor too.

 2. Berry Green Smoothie – Get Inspired Everyday

 Bananas – Blueberries – Strawberries – Spinach – Coconut Water – Vanilla – Greek Yogurt

 I love to put frozen bananas in my smoothies it adds a texture to the smoothie and you can’t even taste the banana flavor very well.
 I also put greek yogurt in my smoothies often for the added creaminess.
 Anytime a smoothie isn’t completely green from the spinach or other greens it is helpful to my children it looks more appetizing and they are more likely to more of it and I can sneak in some healthy greens.

 3. Raspberry Mango Chia Seed Smoothie – Easy Peasy Mealz